-The Symposium takes place during the study day before exams to ensure that students do not have class conflicts on symposium day.
+Symposium takes place during the Wednesday study day before exams to ensure that students do not have class conflicts on symposium day.

 Students will be assigned a two-hour block of time during the symposium day, in which they are required to be in attendance.
-One hour will be their time to present for 5 minutes, the other hour will be the designated time to attend the symposium as an observer of their peers' projects and complete their symposium assignment.
+One hour will be their time to present, the other hour will be the designated time to attend the symposium as an observer of their peers' projects and complete their symposium assignment.

 Need help?
 Contact us at firstname.lastname@example.org